 The EP&L trend over the last years shows that the EP&L value is growing slower than sales.
-This means that while the overall impact was growing, we were able to reduce the EP&L value relative to sales.
-In 2023, we achieved an absolute reduction.
+This means that while the overall impact is growing, we were able to reduce the EP&L value relative to sales.